Episode 5: Let's Have Another Look at Your Past Perfect

 In GJ Anne doesn't go home, but spends the night with Anne: the "Swearing vows on the Bible?
 Like a wedding?"

 ?
-How many other Brontë references have Ι missed?
+How many other Brontë references have I missed?

 .
-The actual entry - from January 29, 1821 - reads: "Ι love and only love the fairer sex and thus beloved by them my heart recoils from any love than theirs"
+The diary entry - from January 29, 1821 - reads: "I love and only love the fairer sex and thus beloved by them my heart recoils from any love than theirs"

 On GJ day 27 we see Anne in Whitley's bookshop where she's "looking for a Book of Common Prayer.
 Gilt-edged, bound - if you have it - in red Moroccan leather and with an attractively marbled fly-leaf"

 .
-In fact it's a few days later that she takes the printed pages she had already bought to be bound: "At 1:50 down the Old Bank to Mr Parkin's office... then took the form of prayers Ι had got for Miss W to Whitley's ordering it to be bound in crimson Morocco with purple watered silk fly-leaves & richly gilt - home again in an hour" (29-Nov-1832)
+Here's the diary entry: "At 1:50 down the Old Bank to Mr Parkin's office... then took the form of prayers I had got for Miss W- to Whitley's ordering it to be bound in crimson Morocco with purple watered silk fly-leaves & richly gilt - home again in an hour" (29-Nov-1832)

 .
 What's up with this ring & bible business?
 It all seems very meaningful, but we never hear anything about them again.